 Veterans Memorial Garden

-The Veterans Memorial garden is made up of all-native Californian plants that are drought resistant; including palms, sycamores and pines.
+The Veterans Memorial Garden landscape is made up of all-native Californian plants that are drought resistant; including palms, sycamores and pines.
 Planting and maintenance for the garden is kept up by the Camp Pendleton’s Marines, Sailors, and civilian volunteers.
 But is it the Rancho Santa Margarita y Las Flores Docent Organization that supports the Camp Pendleton History and Museums Department and organizes the Veterans Memorial Garden.

 Please note that as of February 2016 USMC Base Camp Pendleton has changed its visitor policy.
 Click for more information regarding Camp Pendleton’s Base Access Procedures.